 Step 6: Apply your hyperlink by clicking the OK button.

-Now that you have accomplished the previous steps, review the details of your hyperlink and click the OK button in the dialog box.
+Click the OK button in the dialog box.
 The previously selected words will then be underlined and the font will change to blue.

 We have also written a follow-up post on how to remove hyperlinks in MS Word.